-We all want to be healthy, live happier and more fulfilled lives, but it’s our habits that will define whether or not we achieve these goals.
-Habits, rather than conscious decision-making, can shape as many as 45 percent of the choices we make every day.
+We all want to be healthy and live happier, more fulfilled lives.
+Our habits define whether or not we achieve these goals.
+Habits, rather than conscious decision-making, can shape as many as 45% of the choices we make every day.
 Achieving excellence isn’t about a single act of greatness—rather, it’s the end result of things you choose to do repeatedly.
 In other words: your habits.

-This initial motivation can lead us to get out for a couple of runs and buy some new gear.
-For many though, purchasing a new pair of running shoes doesn’t ever lead to a positive habit or change of routine, and after a while good intentions can easily fall to the wayside.
+When it comes to running, initial motivation can lead us to get out for a couple of runs and buy some new gear.
+For many though, purchasing a new pair of running shoes doesn’t lead to a positive habit or change of routine, and after a while, those good intentions can easily fall to the wayside.

 So, how can we make running a habit?
 Let’s take a look.

-Researchers at the Massachusetts Institute of Technology (MIT) discovered a simple neurological loop at the core of every habit.
-This loop consists of cue, routine, and reward.
-As Charles Duhigg states in The Power of Habit:
+Researchers at a leading university discovered a simple neurological loop at the core of every habit.
+This loop consists of cues, routines, and rewards.

 “First, there is a cue, a trigger that tells your brain to go into automatic mode and which habit to use.
 Then there is the routine, which can be physical or mental or emotional.
 Finally, there is a reward, which helps your brain figure out if this particular loop is worth remembering for the future.”